goplus/llgo/README.md

 ## Development tools

 * [pydump](chore/_xtool/pydump): It's the first program compiled by `llgo` (NOT `go`) in a production environment.
 It outputs symbol information (functions, variables, and constants) from a Python library in JSON format, preparing for the generation of corresponding packages in `llgo`.
+* [pysigfetch](https://github.com/goplus/hdq/tree/main/chore/pysigfetch): It generates symbol information by extracting information from Python's documentation site.
+This tool is not part of the `llgo` project, but we depend on it.
 * [llpyg](chore/llpyg): It is used to automatically convert Python libraries into Go packages that `llgo` can import.
-It depends on `pydump` to accomplish the task.
+It depends on `pydump` and `pysigfetch` to accomplish the task.
 * [llgen](chore/llgen): It is used to compile Go packages into LLVM IR files (*.ll).
 * [ssadump](chore/ssadump): It is a Go SSA builder and interpreter.